Thigh Pain

 Book an assessment if thigh pain changes your walking or running, keeps coming back, follows a hard blow, or comes with bruising, swelling, numbness, tingling, or weakness.

-Why an accurate diagnosis matters
+Why does an accurate diagnosis matter?

 Treatment depends on the source, severity, and your goals.
 In many cases, a physiotherapist may suggest: